openfl/lime.openfl.org/_docs/advanced-setup/android.md

 To install the Android SDK and NDK, using [Android Studio](https://developer.android.com/studio) is recommended.
 Android Studio contains an **SDK Manager** that allows you to install all of the SDK and NDK components that you need (including the ability to select specific versions, if necessary).

-#### API Level
+#### SDK Platforms

-In the **SDK Platforms** tab, you should generally be able to install the newest **API Level**.
+In the **SDK Platforms** tab in Android Studio's SDK Manager, you should generally be able to install the newest **API Level**.

-> See [Meet Google Play's target API level requirement](https://developer.android.com/google/play/requirements/target-sdk) for details about which API level Google currently requires for new apps and updates.
+_Note:_ See [Meet Google Play's target API level requirement](https://developer.android.com/google/play/requirements/target-sdk) for details about which API levels Google currently requires for new apps and for updates.

+#### SDK Tools

-In the **SDK Tools** tab, you will need to install several items.
+In the **SDK Tools** tab in Android Studio's SDK Manager, you will need to install a few items.

-- You should generally be able to install the neweset **Android SDK Build-Tools**.
+You should generally be able to install the newest **Android SDK Build-Tools**.

-- **NDK (Side by side)** version r21e (21.4.7075529) is currently recommended for Lime.
+**NDK (Side by side)** version r21e (21.4.7075529) is currently recommended for Lime.

-	> hxcpp 4.3.2 and older on Haxelib do not support newer NDKs than r21e.
+> _Warning:_ hxcpp 4.3.2 and older on Haxelib do not support newer NDKs than r21e.
 When the next update after hxcpp 4.3.2 is released, it should support newer NDKs (at least up to NDK version 25).

-- You should generally be able to install the neweset **Android SDK Platform-Tools**.
+You should generally be able to install the newest **Android SDK Platform-Tools**.

 #### Configuring Lime for Android development